Fewer Americans listing inflation as top issue in elections: survey

 Democrats also maintained a slight edge over Republicans among the poll’s respondents, with 48 percent saying they would support a Democratic candidate for Congress in November and 44 percent saying they would support a Republican candidate.
 However, Republicans have narrowed the gap since June, when 41 percent said they would support one of the party’s candidates.

-Democrats’ expectations for the upcoming elections have improved slightly in recent weeks, amid a series of wins for the party, including the passage of the Inflation Reduction Act and President Joe Biden’s announcement of student loan debt forgiveness.
+Democrats’ expectations for the upcoming elections have improved slightly in recent weeks amid a series of wins for the party, including the passage of the Inflation Reduction Act and President Biden’s announcement about student loan debt forgiveness.